inab/BP-Schema-tools/INSTALL.md

 The bpmodel validator and the core libraries are written in Perl.
 Their requisites are:

+* Archive::Zip
+* DateTime::Format::ISO8601
+* Digest::SHA1
+* Encode
+* File::Basename
+* File::Copy
+* File::Spec
+* File::Temp
+* IO::File
 * JSON
+* Sys::CPU
+* XML::LibXML
+* URI

-Many of these modules could already be in your standard Perl installation
+Many of these modules could already be included in your standard Perl installation

 Documentation Generator
 -----------------------